Bang Up To Date With 79 Years Experience

 In 1947 Ladies Circle went international, with Great Britain & Ireland helping to set up Circles in Denmark and Sweden.
 This led to the founding of the Ladies Circle International organisation in 1958 to bring together Circlers from across the globe.

 Later that year, to celebrate 21 years of Ladies Circle, the national executive decided to adopt Imperial Cancer Research as the Ladies Circle national charity.
-The first donation was £6,607, and we still support the charity - which itself has modernised and is now known as Cancer Research UK – today, raising hundreds of thousands of pounds to date.
+The first donation was £6,607, and we continued to support the charity as our national cause up until 2013 - which itself has modernised and is now known as Cancer Research UK – raising hundreds of thousands of pounds.
+Clubs now focus on raising funds for their own local causes.

 Opening Up to a New Century